 Note: By default, the drop-down menu will display the Server Name defined in the Instance Manager.
 The credentials are the same as those used to access the SQL Server database.
 Windows Credentials can also be used to connect to the database.

-3. Click on "Connect".
-If PlanetTogether was successfully able to connect to the server, you will see "Select A Database" appear underneath.
+3. Click on "Connect."
+If PlanetTogether were successfully able to connect to the server, you would see "Select A Database" appear underneath.

-Once you are connected, you will be able to see a list of Tables and Views that corresponds to the information found in SQL.
+Once you are connected, you will see a list of Tables and Views that corresponds to the information found in SQL.
 Note: You are only able to see the Tables and Views in PlanetTogether.

-For the Tables, you are able to view the information, filter, and search through the data.
-You can also modify the information by typing into the cells.
+For the Tables, you can view the information, filter, and search through the data.
+You can also modify the information by typing it into the cells.
 If you make any changes, be sure to click on "Save Table Changes" to keep those changes.

-For the Views, you are able to view the information, filter, and search through the data.
+For the Views, you can view the information, filter, and search through the data.
 However, you are not able to modify the information directly within PlanetTogether.

 Note: The Database Manager allows you to view and edit some information instead of going into SQL.
 However, this feature does not allow you to write scripts or queries.
 It is mostly used to access and maintain custom tables without having to connect to SQL Server.